guyroyse/bertha/sketch/FEATURES.md

 - read analog
 - write analog using PWM
 - error if not PWM pins
-- help system
 - Time running in millis()
 - Time running in micros()
+- help system
-- Board detection with appropriate pins (support Mega and other Arduino boards other than Uno)
+- board detection (support Mega and other Arduino boards other than Uno)
-- Tones
+- tones
-- Serial I/O on other pins
+- serial I/O on other pins